felipehgc/MnNiGa-dataset/README.md

 Dataset DOI: [10.5281/zenodo.19651125](https://doi.org/10.5281/zenodo.19651125)

 If you use this dataset, please cite the Zenodo record above.
-The associated paper is currently under review at APL Machine Learning; its citation will be added here once available.